A vibrant riverfront destination

 Capeton is a transformative, mixed-use, master-planned community located along the Cape Fear River in Lillington, North Carolina.
-Encompassing approximately 840 acres, Capeton is designed to integrate residential, commercial, and recreational spaces into a cohesive and vibrant riverfront destination.
+Encompassing approximately 840 acres, Capeton integrates residential, commercial, and recreational spaces into a cohesive and vibrant riverfront destination.

 Residential Program